scipp/scipp/docs/reference/developer/project/scipp-as-cpp-or-python-library.md

 ### Origins

-Scipp was born out of a design proposal and prototype for a possible replacement of Mantid's workspaces, a hierarchy a classes for storing all kinds of data.
+Scipp was born out of a design proposal and prototype for a possible replacement of Mantid's workspaces, a hierarchy of classes for storing all kinds of data.
 The design started in January 2018, resulting in the "Workspace 2.0" proposal towards the end of 2018.
 With hesitant feedback from neutron-scattering facilities other than ESS, 2019 marked a shift in focus to develop the prototype into the stand-alone Scipp library.
 At the time, the goal was to use this in combination *with* Mantid but not *in* Mantid.